p-lr/TrekMe/UserGuide.md

 from (lat, lon) to (X, Y).
 Each projection has its own set of mathematical formulas.
 Of course, we won't need to know the details nor do any calculations to locate ourselves on the map.
-All we need to know is which projection was used to build the map we have, and TrekAdvisor will do the rest.<p>
+All we need to know is which projection was used to build the map we have, and TrekMe will do the rest.<p>
 Well, almost.
 There is one more thing we need to do for localization to work.
 This bring us to map calibration.